Search

 Perhaps even more beautiful than this quaint cottage (c.
 1891) is the story of the woman who worked so hard to build it.

-Ms. Adeline Rose was determined to build a beautiful home to raise her family – as an African American woman born into slavery and later widowed with two children in the post-Civil War South.
+Ms. Adeline Rose was determined to build a beautiful home to raise her family – as an African American woman born into slavery and later a single mother raising three children in the post-Civil War South.

 Managed by the Morgan County Historical Society, Rose Cottage is one of Madison’s most beloved historic house museums, welcoming visitors to discover its inspirational story.